Tuesday, May 21, 2019

 Review

 When I originally reviewed ATTACK OF THE CLONES in 2011.
 I considered it a significant improvement from The Phantom Menace.
 However, this improvement was problematic because Menace was the lowest common denominator of the series.
 ATTACK OF THE CLONES was still not the best Star Wars movie ever, despite being slightly adjusted with better visuals.
 And Jar Jar gets downgraded to a minor character.
-Looking back at the film, it could have been better than the other Star Wars movies because it was below my expectations.
+Looking back at the film, I feel it could have been better than the other Star Wars movies because it was below my expectations.
 Perhaps George Lucas was busy focusing on the visual style and action sequences.

 The film's plot highlights the lack of energy that I would've liked to have experienced.
 It contains the poorly written dialogue in which Lucas and Jonathan Hale collaborated.
 Given what previously occurred in Menace, Star Wars fans might have preferred a different directionI would have wanted it if someone more experienced had co-written the script with dialogue changes, including the line "I don't like sand," to make it less cringe-worthy.